-11 Signs Of A Midlife Crisis + How To Get Through It, From Experts
+11 Signs Of A Midlife Crisis, According To Therapists

 Reaching middle age can certainly bring up a host of emotions, memories, and even new goals—but is there any validity to the stereotyped "midlife crisis" trope?
 To find out, we asked the experts, plus got their take on how to handle it if you think you're going through one.